MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 If the user denies, then the feature will return the access denied when you start the QRTracking.

-This api should be called before you construct the `QRCodeWatcher` object.
+This API should be called before you construct the `QRCodeWatcher` object.

 ### How to make QR Code Tracking Feature work on HoloLens 2 devices (Supported min version 19h1 builds)